hbc/Intro-to-Unix/lessons/04_permissions_and_environment_variables.md

 # at the end of the file type in the following - "export PATH=/opt/bcbio/local/bin:$PATH"
 # Don't forget the ":" between!
+# Make sure there are no spaces in PATH=/opt/bcbio/local/bin:$PATH!
 ```

 **In closing, permissions and environment variables, especially $PATH, are very useful and important concepts to understand in the context of UNIX and HPC.**